ReNF: Rethinking the Design of Neural Long-Term Time Series Forecasters: Introduction

-Beyond model architecture, we find that the dominant Direct Output (DO) framework does not make full use of the available supervision.
-In a standard DO setup, an NF is trained to predict the entire future horizon in a single forward pass, meaning the label information is leveraged only once per optimization step (see Sec.\ref{sec:dbo} for the detailed explanation).
-This encourages the model to finally learn a monolithic representation that maps the entire history to the entire future, without explicitly modeling the sequential dependencies within the forecast itself.
+Beyond model architecture, we identify a structural limitation in the dominant Direct Output (DO) framework: it fails to fully utilize available supervision.
+In a standard DO setup, an NF is trained as a single-input single-output system to predict the entire future horizon in a single forward pass, meaning the whole label information is leveraged only once per optimization step.
+This may tend to encourage the model to learn a monolithic structural representation that maps history directly to the future, without explicitly modeling the sequential dependencies within the forecast itself.
+In other words, the model seems to fit regressions at each target time step independently while ignoring the inherent order of its outputs.
 We contend that this approach hinders the model from developing a more granular, causal understanding of the future, thereby limiting its full potential.

-To address these fundamental shortcomings, this paper proposes a new LTSF framework, derived from first principles, that establishes a reliable and high-performing benchmark model.
-Our contributions are summarized as follows: \begin{itemize} \item We propose the Multiple Neural Forecasting Proposition (MNFP) with empirical evaluations, which provides a formal motivation for employing multiple Neural Forecasters (NFs) in Long-Term Time Series Forecasting (LTSF). \item We redesign the forecasting architecture by introducing a novel, streamlined forecasting paradigm that synergistically combines the strengths of Direct Output (DO) and Auto Regressive (AR) methods.
-Furthermore, we apply the Exponential Moving Average (EMA) technique to effectively stabilize the convergence of Neural Forecasters. \item We conduct extensive experiments to demonstrate that a pure MLP-based forecaster, when trained with our paradigm, can significantly outperform recent state-of-the-art models on nearly all standard LTSF benchmarks.
-These results establish a new and efficient performance baseline for the field. \end{itemize}
+To address these fundamental issues, this paper proposes some principled improvements that help establish a reliable and high-performing NF.
+Our contributions are summarized as follows: \begin{itemize} \item We redesign the forecasting structure with a novel, streamlined stacking paradigm that synergistically combines the causal structure of Auto-Regressive (AR) methods with the stability of Direct Output (DO). \item We identify the validation-test generalization gap as a critical bottleneck in evaluating Neural Forecasters.
+To bridge this gap, we adopt Exponential Moving Average (EMA), demonstrating that this standard technique is particularly effective in the LTSF domain for stabilizing optimization and preventing spurious overfitting. \item We conduct extensive experiments to evaluate the effectiveness of our proposals and demonstrate that a pure MLP-based forecaster, when trained with our paradigm, can still outperform recent state-of-the-art models on nearly all standard LTSF benchmarks. \end{itemize}